copygirl/PackOPdater/README.md

 GitHub is an amazing place to host projects of all kinds!

 - You can have multiple different versions of a modpack available at a time by making them different branches.
+For example:
   - `master` for the most recent stable version.
   - `development` for the all most recent, approved changes.
-  - `server` for your testing server that shouldn't update all the time because of minor or irrelevant changes.
+  - `server` for your testing server that shouldn't update all the time because of minor or irrelevant changes to the development branch.
   - Branches for possibly-not-yet-quite-ready features in development.
 - It allows multiple people to easily work on a modpack simultaneously.
 - **Issues** can be used as a TODO list, place for suggestions, bug reports and general discussions.
 - **Pull requests** can be used as a way to allow people not part of the core team to provide changes and help with pack maintenance, while also having all the upsides of issues.
 - There's also **milestones**, **releases** and a **wiki**.

 ### How does it work?

-Put the `PackOPdater.exe` into a fresh Minecraft instance folder.
+Put the `PackOPdater.exe` into a fresh, Forge-enabled Minecraft instance folder.
 When you're first starting you'll be promted to enter a repository and select a branch.
 This will create a configuration file, so on successive launches you won't need to enter this information again.
 ```
 Couldn't find 'Pack[OP]dater.json', creating from scratch.
 > GitHub Repository: copygirl/obsidian-Modpack